What is the Southborough Community Choice Program?

 You will see two changes as a result of participating in the program:

-- On the Supplier Services portion of your National Grid electric bill, you will see Public Power listed instead of Basic Service.
+- On the Supplier Services portion of your National Grid electric bill, you will see Public Power listed instead of Basic Service Fixed.

-- The rate that you are charged for supplier services will change from National Grid’s Basic Service rate to the program rate.
+- The price that National Grid uses to calculate the supplier services piece of your bill will change from National Grid’s Basic Service rate to Southborough’s price.

 Otherwise, everything else will remain the same.
 You will continue to receive your bill from National Grid, you will continue to pay National Grid, and you will continue to call National Grid when your power goes out.